2016 United States House of Representatives elections in Ohio

 The 2016 United States House of Representatives elections in Ohio were held on November 8, 2016, to elect the 16 U.S. representatives from the state of Ohio, one from each of the state's 16 congressional districts.
 The elections coincided with the 2016 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 The primaries were held on March 15.

+Overview

+The table shows the number and percentage of votes, as well as the number of seats gained and lost, by each political party in the 2016 elections for the United States House of Representatives in Ohio.

+Statewide

+District

+Results of the 2016 United States House of Representatives elections in Ohio by district:

 District 1

 The 1st district is based in Cincinnati, stretching southwestward to Ohio's borders with Kentucky and Indiana.
-It's been held by Republican Steve Chabot since 2011.
+It had been held by Republican Steve Chabot since 2011.